pymongo/pymongo.github.io/2022/02/wordle.md

 wordle is a word game to test your vocabulary on english, japaneses...

-everyday a guess a new 5 letters word with unique letters, you has 6 times to try
+everyday a guess a new 5 letters word ~~with unique letters~~, you has 6 times to try

 wordle start with type a random word then click enter